Loading...

 Know your rights under Massachusetts law.
 Upload your violation notice to get a customized defense letter citing the exact statutes protecting you.

-M.G.L.
+Read More →M.G.L.
 Chapter 183A is the Massachusetts Condominium Act, the primary statute governing condominium creation, governance, and unit owner rights in the Commonwealth.
-Key provisions address common expenses (§6), bylaws (§5), insurance (§7-8), records access (§10), and resale certificates (§17).
+Key provisions address the common-expense lien (§6, including the §6(d) resale certificate), by-laws (§11), the organization of unit owners and records access (§10), and each unit's percentage interest (§5).
 It has been in effect since 1963 with various amendments.

 No. Under M.G.L. c.
 183A, §10 and most condominium trust documents, unit owners have the right to inspect financial records, meeting minutes, and other association documents.
 If access is denied, demand compliance in writing and consult with an attorney if the trustees refuse.